shantanoo-desai/blog/content/posts/quotes/idleness.md

 ---

-As I went through some of my pages in my Journal I stumbled upon quotes from some of the most prolific yet hilarious writers the English literary world has ever seen.
+As I went through some of my pages in my Journal I stumbled upon quotes from some of the most prolific, hilarious writers the English literary world has ever seen.
 Here are some quotes I jotted down.